 If you wish to access the Vault’s BIOS, you can do so by repeatedly clicking the <DEL> key as the Vault boots.
 You should see a screen that looks like the following (note that the below screenshot actually shows COM port 4, not 3).

 If the COM port is not communicating, it may be because “Console Redirection” is not enabled in the BIOS.
-To verify that “Console Redirection” is enabled, do the following.
+To verify that “Console Redirection” is enabled, do the following (note that you would need to connect a USB Keyboard and VGA or HDMI enabled monitor to your Vault in order to enable serial).

 - Enter BIOS as described above by pressing the “Delete” key during boot.